DanielMoscoso/100day_challenge/Readme.txt

 		-Everything ready to go.
 		-A ball is created and placed in the middle of the screen.
 		-The ball bounces off the walls in the correct directions.
+		-There is a method that holds the direction of bouncing.
+And there is also a small bug: since the ball moves at a certain speed, then checks if it inside certain boundaries (walls), then it behaves like a ghost.
+It can go through a wall, realizes it went through it and change direction as if bouncing.
+So if the ball went BEYOND what it could cover in the next step, it sees itself still trapped in the wall, therefore changing direction again.
+It seems as if it changed directions twice in a row, "mid-air" without touching a wall.
 ===============================================================================